Multilateral banks are key to financing the fight against global warming. Here is how they work

 The banks have made broad commitments in recent years to align with the landmark 2015 Paris Agreement.
 But those promises leave pathways open to continue funding fossil fuels, said Bronwen Tucker, global public finance co-manager at Oil Change International.

-According to the green group’s monitoring of the banks’ commitments, all nine of the major banks tracked can fund gas projects in at least some cases.
-Rich countries should step in and fill the trillions of dollars in need for climate action with donations to less developed countries “to avoid climate breakdown and save lives,” Tucker said.
+According to the group’s monitoring of the banks’ commitments, all nine of the major banks tracked can fund gas projects in at least some cases.

 “The MDBs can’t be climate bankers if they are still fossil bankers,” she said.
 “Relying on banks that are locking in fossil fuels and the worst-ever debt crisis is not working.”